 CHECKERS verify that those attending the Town Meeting are registered voters.
-For each session of a Town Meeting, when entering the Hale School voters will first register with the CHECKERS in two or more lines grouped by street address.
+For each session of a Town Meeting, when entering the location voters will first register with the CHECKERS in two or more lines grouped by street address.
 The CHECKERS may check identification and will normally issue registered voters a clicker and a color-coded Voter Identification Card to be used during votes.

-The MODERATOR, elected each three years, presides over the Town Meeting using Town Meeting Time, Third Edition, by Johnson, Trustman and Wadsworth as the parliamentary rules as provided in the town bylaws.
+The MODERATOR, elected every three years, presides over the Town Meeting using Town Meeting Time, Third Edition, by Johnson, Trustman and Wadsworth as the parliamentary rules as provided in the town bylaws.
 The Moderator recognizes speakers at Town Meeting and rules whether a motion or comment is within the scope of the warrant article being discussed or is otherwise in order, among other things.
 The MODERATOR is located on the stage, behind the lectern.
-Appointments of a Deputy Moderator, an Assistant Moderator and/or a Temporary Moderator permits the Town Meeting to continue if the Moderator is unavailable or chooses to step aside during a portion of Town Meeting, and to preside at overflow locations (cafeteria or gymnasium) during a Town Meeting.
+Appointments of a Deputy Moderator, an Assistant Moderator and/or a Temporary Moderator permits the Town Meeting to continue if the Moderator is unavailable or chooses to step aside during a portion of Town Meeting.

 - A DEPUTY MODERATOR is appointed by the Moderator at the annual Town Meeting, with the approval of the Town Meeting members, for a one-year term.
-The Deputy Moderator presides over the meeting if the Moderator is unavailable, at the request of the Moderator, or at a location remote from the auditorium that serves as an overflow area for voters and non-voters. - An ASSISTANT MODERATOR(S) may be appointed by the Moderator for the Town Meeting session to preside at a location of the meeting where the Moderator is not present (usually gymnasium or cafeteria).
+The Deputy Moderator presides over the meeting if the Moderator is unavailable, at the request of the Moderator. - An ASSISTANT MODERATOR(S) may be appointed by the Moderator for the Town Meeting session to preside at a location of the meeting where the Moderator is not present, if there is one.
 The ASSISTANT MODERATOR has all the powers vested by law in the Moderator to preside at and regulate the proceedings in the meeting at which she/he presides, except that she/he may not recognize any citizen desiring to address the meeting without the permission of the Moderator.
 Appointment of Assistant Moderators need not be ratified by Town Meeting. - A TEMPORARY MODERATOR may be elected by the Town Meeting members for that Town Meeting in the absence of both the Moderator and Deputy Moderator and has all the powers vested by law in the Moderator.